vishnunairjanardhan/democms/src/content/posts/gift-card-sales-on-social-media.md

 authorImg: "Soniya.webp"
 title: "15 Ways to Maximize Gift Card Sales on Social Media"
 description: "Learn 15 effective ways to boost gift card sales on social media.
 From engaging posts to influencer marketing, maximize your sales and grow your business."
-heading: Gift Card Sales on Social Media
+heading: 15 Ways to Maximize Gift Card Sales on Social Media
 image:
   url: "/assets/blog/15-Ways-to-Maximize-Gift-Card-Sales-on-Social-Media1.webp"
   alt: "15 Ways to Maximize Gift Card Sales on Social Media."